curiouselectric/Lapse-O-Matic/README.md

 * FLASH_FLAG - Use a flash with the photo?
 (0 (OFF) or 1 (ON))
 * NUMBER_PHOTOS - How many photos to take when waking up?
 * TIME_TO_SLEEP - How long (in seconds) between wake-ups (when in SLEEP mode)
-* MODE - The mode to use is either SLEEP (wake up every TOME_TO_SLEEP seconds) or TRIGGER (either wkae up on PIR trigger or external trigger)
+* MODE - The mode to use is either SLEEP (wake up every TOME_TO_SLEEP seconds) or TRIGGER (either wake up on PIR trigger or external trigger)
 * PHOTO_DELAY - delay (in milli Seconds) between taking the photos.
 * FLASH_START_DELAY - Flash will switch on then wait this time before taking photo (in milli Seconds)
 * FLASH_STOP_DELAY - Flash will be on and wait this time after taking photo (in milli Seconds)